WtfJoke/aws-gh-oidc/README.md

 # aws-gh-oidc

-Demonstrate a secure connection to aws from github without storing any credentials in the repository
+Demonstrate a secure connection to aws from github without storing any credentials in the repository.
+It allows accessing aws resources using the github action `aws-actions/configure-aws-credentials@v1` without storing any secrets (like `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` ) in the repository itself.

 ## Infrastructure